chijames/Poly-Encoder/README.md

 1. Download the data from the official competition [site](https://ibm.github.io/dstc-noesis/public/datasets.html), specifically, download train (ubuntu_train_subtask_1.json), valid (ubuntu_dev_subtask_1.json), test (ubuntu_responses_subtask_1.tsv, ubuntu_test_subtask_1.json) split of subtask 1 and put them in the dstc7/ folder.

 2. cd dstc7/ then bash parse.sh

+## DSTC 7 Augmented Data (from ParlAI)

+1. Download the data from ParlAI [website](http://parl.ai/downloads/dstc7/dstc7_v2.tgz) and keep only ubuntu_train_subtask_1_augmented.json.

+2. Move ubuntu_train_subtask_1_augmented.json into dstc7_aug/ then python3 parse.py.

+3. Copy the dev.txt and test.txt file from dstc7/ into dstc7_aug/ since only training file is augmented

+4. You can refer to the original [post](https://github.com/facebookresearch/ParlAI/issues/2306#issuecomment-571284065) discussing the construction of this augmented data.

 ## Run Experiments (on dstc7)